nathan815/LostCities/README.md

 First and foremost, clone the repository `git clone https://github.com/nathan815/LostCities`

 ### Backend
-Ensure you have JDK 13 installed (`java -v`).
+Ensure you have JDK 11+ installed (`javac -version`).
 Either OpenJDK or Oracle JDK should work.

 `cd backend`